axisgroup/evaluation-toolkit/4.Conduct-the-test/Research-Methods/ExpertReview/README.md

 ### What is it?

-In a heuristic evaluation, experts in the field (i.e. UX designer, data vis practitioner, usability expert) review the dashboard and evaluate it based on accepted design principles.
+In a heuristic evaluation, usability experts review the dashboard and evaluate it based on accepted design principles.
 The results of the evaluation should lead to potential usability issues.

 ### Why do it?